GSA/idmanagement.gov/_implement/fpki_tools_cite-guide.md

 - [Test Websites](#test-websites){:class="usa-link"}
 - [Appendix A - Test Policy Object Identifiers](#appendix-a---test-policy-object-identifiers){:class="usa-link"}

 This guide is a practice guide for FPKI Partners who want to either become CITE participants, leverage CITE for FPKI testing, or who would like to leverage BRAWL for PQC experiments.
-As new vendor products mature (e.g., CA, HSM, CMS, etc.) the FPKIMA plans to expand to additional developement CAs.
+As vendor products used by the FPKIMA mature (e.g., CA, HSM, etc.) the FPKIMA plans to create different developement CAs.

 ## Testing Use Cases